Solhan and Tadaryat massacres: Background

+Massacres

-Hours later in the early morning of 5 June 2021, insurgents attacked Solhan village in Burkina Faso, killing at least 160 civilians, including 20 children, and wounding 40 others.
-Around 2 am, the attackers, mounted on around 20 motorcycles, targeted first the Volunteers for the Defense of the Homeland (VDP), an anti-jihadist civilian defense force, before they burned homes and a market.
-A nearby mine was also attacked, Solhan being a centre for gold mining.
-The attackers left around dawn, some three hours before police response forces arrived in the village.
+At around 2 am on June 5, armed men on around 20 motorcycles attacked Solhan, first targeting the village's VDP outpost.
+The insurgents then entered civilian homes, carrying out summary executions.
+A mine adjacent to Solhan was also attacked by the insurgents during the massacre.
+The perpetrators left around dawn, some three hours before police response forces arrived in the village.
 Upon leaving the village the attackers left a number of improvised explosive devices on the roads leading into the village.
 These were disarmed by engineers from the Burkinabé army in the following days.

 The attacks are thought to have been the deadliest in Burkina Faso for five years.
 Many of the survivors fled to Sebba, the capital of Yagha province, some 15 km from Solhan.
 The dead from Solhan have been buried in three mass graves by local residents.
 According to government spokesman Ousseni Tamboura, the attack in Solhan was carried out primarily by child soldiers between the ages of 12 and 14.

 Response

+Government and international responses

-The government blamed terrorists for the attack; however no group has since claimed responsibility for the massacre.
+The Burkinabe government blamed terrorists for the attack; however no group has since claimed responsibility for the massacre.
 The president, Roch Kaboré, issued a statement of condolences about the attack stating; "I bow before the memory of the hundreds of civilians killed in this barbaric attack and extend my condolences to the families of the victims."
 Kaboré cancelled a planned trip to Lomé, Togo because of the incidents.

 A 72-hour period of national mourning was declared by the government.
 Some women in the country planned to wear all white on 7 June 2021 as a mark of respect for those killed.
-The Burkinabé National Police have redeployed units in response to the massacres and in anticipation of further attacks.
+The Burkinabé National Police redeployed units in response to the massacres and in anticipation of further attacks.

 António Guterres, secretary-general of the United Nations, who have thousands of peacekeepers stationed in the country, stated that he was "outraged" by the attacks.
 Pope Francis mentioned the Solhan massacre in his Angelus prayers and stated that Africa needs peace and not violence.

-Jama'at Nasr al-Islam wal Muslimin denied responsibility for the attack and condemned it.